Learning from Reward-Free Offline Data:

 The task: reach a specified goal in top-down navigation

-We present two top-down navigation environments.
+We present two top-down navigation environments - Two Rooms and Diverse Mazes.
 In both, the goal is to reach a specified goal state.
-The task is illustrated on the left.
+A typical task for Two Rooms is illustrated on the left.
 We test algorithms' ability to learn from data of varying quality.
 On the right is an example trajectory in the offline dataset.

 Example trajectory 1